4161 - Corruption, Covid and Cricket

 Jimmy Carter is going to have to monitor elections in America.

-you've got to start with the things that you can you can at least control well though the thing is where does it oh sorry no but they will the the the amount of well hurry you'll bet there's far better than me but just the things that that I've seen that have happened even in the elections over the last couple of years, the suppression of voters, is extraordinary.
+No, but they they will the the the amount of well hurry you'll bet there's far better but just the things that i've seen that have happened even in the elections over the last couple of years the suppression of voters is extraordinary that that one you know but the georgia

-have those polling stations relocated to places like the top of the taj mahal and the hanzon collider so that the poor get out rather than being stuck in their own shitty little neighborhoods we're helping them
+With with again, there was one good thing about this was of course it encouraged the poor to get out more in the ways that haven't been happened and I and it might be a good thing to have the have the have those polling stations relocated to places like the top of the taj mahal and the had on college so that the poor get out rather than being stuck in their own shitty little neighbourhoods we're helping them

-just the amount of things and there was a hundreds of thousands of people are taken off the registers aren't they because their name doesn't fit exactly what's on the card and the card that the bureaucracy have will be wrong or there's a hyphen there was loads because there was a hyphen that was missing or something like that sorry sir you can't vote there's a hyphen in there, and then they're just sent home to hundreds of thousands of people.
+just the amount of things that there was hundreds of thousands of people are taken off the registers aren't they because their name doesn't fit exactly what's on the card and the card that the bureaucracy have will be wrong or there's a hyphen there was loads because there was a hyphen that was missing or something like that sorry surah you can't vote there's a hyphen in there and then they're just sent home hundreds of thousands of people so if he still loses after he's fiddled that i mean saddam didn't bloody fiddle elections and then still manage to lose did he

-And you, Americans, you're too close to it.
+It affects us deeply.
+And you Americans, you're too close to it.

 Wouldn't that be brilliant in 68 if everyone in Vietnam had a vote and stuff like that?